 Validity.
 Our software contains an integrated database of validated and peer-reviewed normative data based on age.
 Our devices have been used in over 1,500 academic and industrial studies spanning the past 30 years.

 Safety.
-The thermode temperatures in our devices are constantly monitored and have both software and hardware fail-safe mechanisms, ensuring participant safety.
+The thermode temperatures in our devices are constantly monitored in real-time and have both software and hardware fail-safe mechanisms, ensuring participant safety.
 There are built-in settings of cut-off temperatures and stimulation durations.

 User-friendliness.
 We designed our systems with software and hardware ease-of-use in mind, for both academic and private research.

-All our systems are CE-certified medical devices and approved by the FDA and CSA
+All our systems are CE approved and FDA cleared, CSA and ISO 60601 certified